Green Ridge and Lick Creek Fires Update

 Northwest Incident Management Team 8, Incident Commander, Kevin Stock

 Please stay clear of firefighting operations and drive safely!
-With the reduction of the Emergency Fire Area Closure, the public is being asked to watch out for fire crews and equipment while traveling on forest roads.
+The public should watch out for fire crews and equipment while traveling on forest roads.
 Some roads remain closed with barriers.
 Barriers are in place to protect firefighters and the public, so please respect the closed areas.

-Weather & Smoke Information: Mostly sunny today with smoke and haze.
-Temperatures will remain warm and may reach 69-75 degrees along the ridges and 75-80 degrees in the valley bottoms.
-Winds will be west-southwest 6-10 mph early in the day then increase to 10-15.
-There is the potential for gusts up to 26 mph in the afternoon.
-Relative humidity will remain in the low range from 20-25% above 5000 feet and 15-20% in the valleys.
+Weather & Smoke Information: Continued mostly sunny today with smoke and haze.
+Temperature highs will range from 59-64 degrees along the ridges and 71-76 degrees in the valley bottoms.
+Winds will be north-northwest 6-8 mph with gusts up to 16 mph in the afternoon.
+Minimum relative humidity will be 28-33% above 5000 feet and 23-28% in the valleys.
 Smoke information is available on Washington Smoke Blog at: https://wasmoke.blogspot.com/

 Forest Closures: A reduced Fire Emergency Closure is in place on the Umatilla National Forest and has been updated as of August 28, 2021.
 The closure order map can be found at https://www.fs.usda.gov/Internet/FSE_DOCUMENTS/fseprd948170.pdf

-Temporary Flight Restrictions: For the safety of the firefighters and aircraft fighting the Green Ridge and Lick Creek Fires, a Temporary Flight Restriction is in place over the fire areas.
-Please consult the “Notice to Airman” for specifics.
-Wildfires are a “No Drone Zone.”
+Temporary Flight Restrictions: The temporary flight restrictions over the Green Ridge and Lick Creek fires have been removed.
+However, wildfires are a “No Drone Zone.”
 Whenever a drone is spotted near the fire all aircraft are grounded until we can be sure the drone is clear of the area.
 For more information, visit http://knowbeforeyoufly.org.

 Green Ridge Fire Information: